patrickjahns/ansible-role-promtail/README.md

                 __path__: /var/log/*log
 ```

-More complex example, that overrides server, client, positions configuration and provides a scrap configuration for `/var/log`
+A more complex example, that overrides server, client, positions configuration and provides a scrap configuration for `/var/log`:

 ```yaml
 ---